How to cope with change

 Cycling has also been shown to counteract the natural decline of brain function and development as we age.

-Cycling lends itself quite easily to joining a group of like-minded people, as former Australian Rugby professional Mat Rogers recently advised – “I think that blokes in a cycling bunch would be the least depressed of any group of men because they get stuff off their chest, they talk, and they don’t feel like they’re getting looked down on or judged.”
+Cycling lends itself quite easily to joining a group of like-minded people, as former Australian Rugby professional Mat Rogers once said – “I think that blokes in a cycling bunch would be the least depressed of any group of men because they get stuff off their chest, they talk, and they don’t feel like they’re getting looked down on or judged.”

 Scientists suggest that 30-60 minutes of steady riding at a good pace (no sprinting!) is a good balance.
 Maintaining a heart rate at roughly 75% of our maximum is also suggested.
 Three to five sessions a week is enough to get those benefits flowing.
 It’s an easy and enjoyable addition to your mental health first aid kit.